Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Dubai South's geographic position is a particular advantage.
 Its proximity to Al Maktoum International Airport and Jebel Ali Port, two of the busiest freight hubs in the world, enables efficient import, local distribution, and re-export operations.
 Traders based at Dubai South can move goods rapidly across the Middle East, Africa, and South Asia, making the location ideal for businesses with regional or international ambitions.

-What a Uniforms Trading Licence Covers and Who It Suits
+What a Uniforms Trading License Covers and Who It Suits

 Activity Code 4771.9 permits the wholesale and retail trading of uniforms and related apparel items.
-Issued as a Trading Licence under the Trading category at Dubai South Business Hub Free Zone, this licence covers the import, export, re-export, and local distribution of uniforms through permitted commercial channels.
+Issued as a Trading License under the Trading category at Dubai South Business Hub Free Zone, this license covers the import, export, re-export, and local distribution of uniforms through permitted commercial channels.
 Holders are authorised to trade across both B2B and B2C markets, depending on their chosen business model.

 Business Profiles That Benefit Most